Takadenoshi/sse-presentation/presentation/source.md

 ---

-# Reconnection (3) - Computer says no

-A server can signal "do not reconnect":

-- with a `Content-Type` header other than `text/event-stream`
-- with a `2xx` response other than 200
-  - 301, 307 redirects to a 200 are OK
-- TODO 4xx / 5xx ?

-<sup>[Playground](https://github.com/takadenoshi/sse-presentation): "Not SSE" scenario</sup>

----

-# Reconnection (4) - Last-Event-ID
+# Reconnection (3) - Last-Event-ID

-Events can include an `id` field with value as any UTF-8 string
+Events can include an `id` field with any UTF-8 string as value

 . . .